NTIG-Uppsala/florist-website/README.md

 ### CSS
 #### Standard
-- Use all browsers animation standards
+- Use all browser's animation standards
 - padding: 0px; on body tag
 - margin: 0px; on body tag
 - No position: absolute;